m4xshen/m4xshen.dev/content/about.md

 +++
 title = "About Me"
 author = "Max Shen"
-summary = "Hi, my name is Max Shen, a Taiwanese college student.
-I love to learn new things about computer science by making projects.
-This blog is the place where I share my learning journey to help and inspire other people." comments = false
+summary = "Hi, I'm Max Shen, an open source developer and a generative artist.
+I am passionate about solving problems by making projects about Neovim and Web.
+I also create 3D generative arts with glsl and three.js.
+This blog is the place where I share my learning journey to help and inspire other people!" comments = false
 +++

-Hi, my name is Max Shen, a Taiwanese college student.
-I love to learn new things about computer science by making [projects](/projects).
+Hi, I'm Max Shen, an open source developer and a generative artist.
+I am passionate about solving problems by making projects about Neovim and Web.
+I also create [3D generative arts](https://www.instagram.com/m4xshen.art/) with glsl and three.js.
 This blog is the place where I share my learning journey to help and inspire other people!

 ## Contact
 You can contact me through m4xshen@gmail.com